The Future of Education Just Happened

 In short, the age of Big Data’s transformation of all aspects of our life is no longer hype.

 That is only one of the reasons why Jeff Bezos famously stated that the question, “What is going to change” is nowadays irrelevant.
-Today, it is far more relevant to find out what is not going to change and build your business on that core assumption.
+Today, it is far more relevant to find out what will not change and build your business on that core assumption.
 Everything else is innovation.
 Everything else is experimentation.
-A very prominent prediction is that 65% of children entering primary school today will ultimately end up working in completely new job types that don’t yet exist.
+A prominent prediction is that 65% of children entering primary school today will ultimately end up working in completely new job types that don’t yet exist.

 There are junctures everywhere.
 But we can only take advantage of these junctures if we possess the skills and the mindset to turn to them.
 It is imperative to constantly analyze sources of discontinuities on a societal, market, and technology level.
 But analysis is not enough.
 We need the skills to facilitate discovery, manage complexity and develop solutions.